Skip to main content

 Can red light play a role in managing scarring hair loss conditions?

 Scarring alopecias, including lichen planopilaris , frontal fibrosing alopecia (FFA), and central centrifugal cicatricial alopecia (CCCA), present significant therapeutic challenges.
-These conditions are characterized by inflammation leading to permanent hair follicle destruction and fibrosis.
+These conditions are characterised by inflammation that can lead to permanent hair follicle destruction and fibrosis.
 Traditional treatments often focus on immunosuppression to halt progression, but emerging evidence suggests that low-level light therapy (LLLT), particularly red light therapy, may offer additional benefits.

 Mechanisms of Red Light Therapy